-It is a surgical procedure to remove excess skin and fat from the abdomen and to enhance physical beauty by tightening the muscles of the abdominal wall.
+Tummy Tuck is a surgical procedure to remove excess skin and fat from the abdomen and to enhance physical beauty by tightening the muscles of the abdominal wall.
 This procedure can be combined with Bilateral Breast Augmentation, Liposuction & Facelift.

-How the procedure done?
+How is the Tummy Tuck procedure done?

 The procedure involves excising all the skin and fat layer below the umbilicus, closure of the weakened abdominal wall muscles and the hernia if it is present.
 In ladies, this will enhance their hour glass figure.
 The skin above the umbilicus is now stretched and sutured to the hair bearing skin in the pubis.
 The umbilicus is now brought out to its new location through a new defect made out in the skin and sutured in place.
-The patient will have 3 tubes coming out of the operation site to collect excess blood and fluids that will ooze for a day or two.
-These tubes will be removed once the discharge is minimal.
-This procedure takes about 2 to 3 hours.
+Visit https://www.drsomaplasticsurgery.com/ to arrange your consultation with Dr Soma.

-What can you expect after the operation?
+What can you expect after the Tummy Tuck operation?

-thrombosis is blood clots within the leg veins, and these may occur in obese patients who
+Blood clots and fluid collections (seromas) within the operative site may occur.
+Deep vein thrombosis is blood clots within the leg veins, and these may occur in obese patients who

 refuse to move about after the operation.
 Lower limb compression garments will be applied for 1 week, and the patient mobilized the very next day after the operation to reduce the

 probability of this complication occurring.